metal-stack/metal-roles/partition/roles/image-cache/README.md

 ## Architecture

-- The [metal-image-cache-sync](https://github.com/metal-stack/metal-image-cache-sync) service mirrors images from the global-image-store into the local file system, the partition-image-cache
+- The [metal-image-cache-sync](https://github.com/metal-stack/metal-image-cache-sync) service mirrors images configured in the metal-api from the global-image-store into the local file system
-- The DHCP server in the "bootstrap PXE network" tells PXE clients to use the management servers for DNS resolution
 - CoreDNS is deployed on the management server and intercepts DNS requests that are directed to the global image store
-  - This interception makes the image cache transparent for the clients
+  - This approach makes the image cache transparent for the clients
-  - The global image store domain resolves to the IP of one of the management servers (round-robin)
+  - The global image store domain resolves to the IP of one of the image cache servers (round-robin)
 - Haproxy is used to dispatch HTTP image downloads to the fastest available backends
   - If the image cache is running properly in the partition -> client downloads the image from there
-    - Haproxy prefers the MinIO instance on the same server and load-balances between the other configured instances in case the local instance is down
+    - Haproxy prefers the image cache on the same server and load-balances between the other configured instances in case the local instance is down
-    - If the image cache returns 404 not found on the requested image (cache sync), it redirects to the HTTPS frontend
+    - If the image cache returns 404 not found on the requested image (cache miss), it redirects the requester to the HTTPS frontend
-    - The HTTPS frontend will just use forward to the global image store
+    - The HTTPS frontend forward the request to the global image store
-  - If image-cache is not running on any of the management servers -> retrieve image from global image store
+  - If the image cache is not running on any of the servers -> retrieve image from global image store
     - Haproxy will handle the SSL

 ## Variables